It’s almost a given that a techie traveler will be carrying a smartphone these days. The question that comes to mind is always “Which one?”

 I know the iPhone can take some punishment though.
 Mine has been soaked in monsoon rains, splashed by mud, dropped repeatedly, and yet it has still been working OK through 2.5 years of traveling around the planet.
 I’ve replaced the battery once, and the plastic backing & side buttons once as well.
 The headphone jack also required soldering and replacement.

-The Galaxy Nexus is doing well so far, with only a small tumble here are there.
+The Galaxy Nexus is doing well so far, with only a small tumble here and there.
 It doesn’t slip out of my hand easily thanks to the textured back.
 I don’t use a case.

 The screen on the Galaxy Nexus is gigantic and beautiful.
 With a resolution as high as some 10”-12” laptop computers (720x1280px) it is crystal clear.
 The display is very bright, and with rich colors and deep blacks.
 Reading and surfing are both a joy, and watching videos or playing games is fantastic in comparison to the much smaller display on the iPhone options.

 Unlike most smartphones, there are no physical buttons at the bottom of the screen.
 In their place are “soft buttons” on the screen itself.
 At first, I missed the physical button at the bottom (the “home” button), but after a few weeks it was no problem.
 Also with the buttons just being on the screen, they can disappear when playing videos to make use of the entire screen, or change depending on your screen orientation or application you are using.

 The Galaxy Nexus is a 6-band, 3G/HSPA+ GSM handset.
 It uses regular SIM cards, and will work with virtually every GSM carrier around the world.
 It is unlocked by default, so you can easily slip in a new SIM card when you arrive in a new country.
 It’s about as much of a “world phone” as you can get.